-Techie dies in Bengaluru as car gets submerged in flooded underpass
+Techie drowns in Bengaluru as car gets submerged in flooded underpass

 A 22-year-old woman drowned after her car was submerged in water in an underpass at KR Circle area in Bengaluru on Sunday, reported The Indian Express.

 The dead woman has been identified as Bhanurekha, an employee of tech giant Infosys.
-The tragedy happened after heavy rain lashed the city on Sunday afternoon.
+The tragedy occured after heavy rain lashed the city on Sunday afternoon.

 Fire and emergency services personnel saved five members of her family as well as the driver with the help of residents, reported PTI.
 Bhanurekha was taken to St Martha’s Hospital, where doctors declared her dead.